apigear-io/apigear-docs/docs/maker/tutorial.md

 The `module.ts.liquid` file inside the template folder can be empty initially, we fill it up later.

-Now our basic blueprint project is ready, it's time to link it up with an ApiGear Studio API project.
+Now our basic template project is ready, it's time to link it up with an ApiGear Studio API project.

 ## Create API Project